Daniel Mora: Congressman

 In the 2011 general election, Daniel Mora was elected to the Congress on the Possible Peru Alliance list to represent the Constitutional Province of Callao.
 On 28 July 2011, newly elected president Ollanta Humala appointed him as Minister of Defense, due to a coalition agreement between Possible Peru and Humala's Peru Wins movement.
 He resigned when the cabinet was reshuffled on 11 December 2011.

 During his congressional term, he distanced himself from Possible Peru.

 In August 2013, when he was president of the Education Commission of the Congress of the Republic, he gave the forum "The university in the 21st century, new university law and its autonomy" at the Jorge Basadre Grohmann National University, where he proposed the University Law 30220, of which he was the greatest promoter.
-This law gave the modern University Reform in Peru and also created the polemic National Superintendence of Higher University Education (SUNEDU).
+This law gave the modern University Reform in Peru and also created the controversial National Superintendence of Higher University Education (SUNEDU).